roytang/blog/content/post/2003/11/final-fantasy-x-2-first-impressions.md

 url: /2003/11/final-fantasy-x-2-first-impressions/
 ---

-I&#8221;m about two or three hours into it.
+I"m about two or three hours into it.
 I like it.
 But then again, I like anything with a job system and learnable abilities.
-I find myself excited at the prospect of learning abilities with weird names such as "Cheap Shot&#8221;, "Initiative&#8221;, "Flametongue&#8221; and "Silent Samba&#8221;!
+I find myself excited at the prospect of learning abilities with weird names such as "Cheap Shot", "Initiative", "Flametongue" and "Silent Samba"!

-The game itself has a very "happy&#8221; feel&#8230;the battles are fast-paced and the general mood is upbeat.
+The game itself has a very "happy" feel&#8230;the battles are fast-paced and the general mood is upbeat.
 If you came in looking for a Final Fantasy game, you're gonna be disappointed.
 The Final Fantasy victory music isn't even there; Yuna jumps across chasms and climbs up ledges at the touch of a button.

 The battles can be somewhat confusing, given how fast the ATB goes.
 And between the third and fourth missions (Besaid and Zanarkand), the difficulty seemed to jump up quite a bit.
 (I actually ran out of MP in Zanarkand and had to skip back to the save point for a refill.).
 Hopefully it means the rest of the game won't be a walk in the park like some other Final Fantasy games \*\*coughcoughFF8coughcough\*\*